alloyzeus/az-wall/README.md

     # Entity primary identifier definition.
     id {
-        # The prefix of the textual representation of the IDs.
+        # The prefix of the textual representation of the ID.
         prefix KUs0

         # The definition of the numeric representation of the ID.